 I am so happy with how these turned out, they’re actually less ugly than intended.
 And I might wear it Christmas eve.. and Christmas morning.

-Check out the rest of my DIY posts for more fun!
+Like crafting?
+Check out my other DIY posts for more inspiration!